 Timed Based CPT codes

-Time-based therapy codes, as the name suggests, are based on the time a therapist spends on a patient.
-With reference to the above table.
+As the name suggests, time-based therapy codes are based on the time a therapist spends on a patient.
+Concerning the above table.
 If a therapist spends 8 to 15 minutes with a patient, one unit will be billed for the time.

 According to Medicare, the number of billable units documented in a day by the licensed therapist will be paid after dividing them by 15.
 If the reminder left is more than the number 8 but less than 15 then the therapist will be paid as one additional unit.